daniele47/autosaver/README.md

 4. Make sure there are `no weird debug print` ever left in code, except if meant as part of the cli
 5. Add `more comments` to complex functions, just to give general ideas on what is going on
 6. Document everything of relevance in `docs/` directory, each within its own markdown file

-## features and bug tracker

-NOTE: THIS IS JUST AN EXAMPLE, TO DELETE AFTER FIRST STABLE RELEASE, AND REPLACE WITH PROPER THING

-### 1.0.0-dev

-- FEATURE:
-    - added feature 1

-- REMOVED:
-    - removed feature 2

-- BUG:
-    - fixed bug 1
-    - fixed bug 2

-NOTE: - ignore for now, start tracking higher level features added and bugs solved ONLY after the first stable release
-      - THIS IS NOT THE TODO LIST. that's just a reminder of what i need to do, on a lower level. and potentially imcomplete.
-        This will track ALL features added / removed and bugs fixed.
-THUS WILL NEED TO BE COMPLETE ALWAYS!

 ## current items